 Do you identify as a woman or as non-binary?
 Want to learn how to make websites?
 We have good news for you: we are holding a one-day workshop for beginners! 🚀

-The workshop will take place 6pm - 8pm on Friday 18 October and 9am - 5:30pm on Saturday 19 October at Torchbox in Bristol.
+The workshop will take place virtually from 9am - 6:00pm on Friday 29 April 2022.
 You'll work through a tutorial in small groups with a coach, so you'll be able to learn at your own pace.

 Sometimes, it only takes a few like-minded people and a bit of a helping hand to show you how much you're capable of.
 We want to show you it’s possible, no matter how old you are, what you’ve studied before, how good you are at maths and what others tell you.
 All you'll need to succeed at the workshop is determination and an interest in coding.

 Workshop is free of charge and is a virtual event.
 You will need your own laptop, good internet connection and an enthusiasm to learn.

 Friday April 29th 2022 - the big day!